iainelder/sceptre-dev-notes/dev-notes/cmd-hook-options.md

 poetry run tox
 ```

 To pass all the unit tests I need to install all the supported Python versions.
-Python 3.10 was alreay installed for black.
+Python 3.10 was already installed for black.

 ```bash
 sudo apt install python3.7 python3.9 python3.11
 ```

-Tox still fails on Python 3.7 because of a missing depdency.
+Tox still fails on Python 3.7 because of a missing dependency.

 ```bash
 poetry run tox -e py37